-Within the Alternative Learning Classroom (ALC), students will not be permitted to attend regular classes, school assemblies, or field trips.
+During Alternative Learning Classroom (ALC) students will not be permitted to attend regular classes, school assemblies or field trips.
 They will remain in the ALC room for the entire day.
 Strict guidelines will be followed while placed in ALC.
 Students will be required to complete assignments sent by their teachers.
 Lunch will be brought to the ALC room.
-Food choices and extras will not be accommodated in ALC unless medical explanations are on file with the school nurse.
-Students assigned to ALC must comply with all ALC rules and complete work satisfactorily to earn credit for each day.
+Basic school lunch will be provided.
+Food choices and extras will not be accommodated while in ALC, unless medical explanations are on file with the school nurse.
+Students assigned to ALC must comply with all ALC rules and complete work to a satisfactory level to earn credit for each day.
 Students may or may not be allowed to participate in or attend extracurricular activities during their assigned time in ALC.
-This will be at the discretion of the coach, director, sponsor, and/or administration.
+This will be at the discretion of the coach, director, sponsor and/or administration.